SahputraS/Bayesian-SIR-Model/README.md

 Bayesian SIR Model

-This project replicates the methodology presented in [1] to estimate the transmission rate and reemoval rate of the SIR model using Bayesian inference and MCMC simulation.
+This group project replicates the methodology presented in [1] to estimate the transmission rate and reemoval rate of the SIR model using Bayesian inference and MCMC simulation.
 However, there are some challenges in achieving the expected outcomes.

 Reference: